Symone Sanders-Townsend: Career

 On November 29, 2020, Sanders was named chief spokesperson and a senior advisor for Vice President Kamala Harris.
 On December 1, 2021, Symone Sanders announced her departure from that role.

 Shortly thereafter, MSNBC announced she would host a weekend program for the network, as well as a program on Peacock's The Choice.
 The new MSNBC program, Symone, premiered on May 7, 2022.

+As of November 19, 2023 the show was the 24th most popular show on MSNBC and 292nd overall on TV, watched by a total number of 438,000 people.

+On November 30, 2023, MSNBC announced that Sanders would move to weekend mornings to anchor a new program, The Weekend, along with Alicia Menendez and Michael Steele.
+Her weekend show on MSNBC and on Peacock, Symone, ended on January 7, 2024, with The Weekend premiering on the same day.

+Starting February 24, 2025, Sanders and her other co-hosts on The Weekend would co-host a newscast on MSNBC's weekday 7pm ET time slot which was previously occupied by Joy Reid's The ReidOut.
+On March 15, 2025, Sanders-Townsend announced that she was leaving the Democratic Party to become an Independent, citing the party's response to a Republican government funding bill.

 Personal life

-Her husband is Shawn Townsend, Washington D.C.'s former "Night Mayor".
+Sanders-Townsend's husband is Shawn Townsend, Washington D.C.'s former "Night Mayor".
 The couple wed on Friday, July 15, 2022.
 They live in Washington, D.C.